Interesting Facts All About The June Bug (It’s Not Blind)

 June bugs are also commonly referred to as May beetles or June beetles.
-These insects belong to the scarab beetle family and make up the genus Phyllophaga.
+These insects belong to the scarab beetle family and comprise the genus Phyllophaga.

-Native to North America, these bugs can be found in deciduous forests and woodlands where they burrow beneath logs and fallen trees for shelter and food.
+Native to North America, these bugs can be found in deciduous forests and woodlands, burrowing beneath logs and fallen trees for shelter and food.

 Read on to find out just why they do this and much more.

-June bugs got their name because of the fact that the adult June bugs emerge from the soil at the beginning of the summer.
+June bugs got their name because the adult June bugs emerged from the soil at the beginning of the summer.

-Female June bugs bury their eggs just a little below the surface of the soil.
-The larvae hatch within 3 to 4 weeks and will then feed on grass and other plants.
-They can feed and grow for as long as 3 years!
+Female June bugs bury their eggs just below the soil’s surface.
+The larvae hatch within 3 to 4 weeks and feed on grass and other plants.
+They can feed and grow for as long as three years!
 Talk about a late bloomer.

-In late spring, early summer, the larvae will grow into pupae and within 3 weeks they will mature into full-grown adult June bugs.
+In late spring, or early summer, the larvae will grow into pupae, and within three weeks, they will mature into full-grown adult June bugs.

 Are June Bugs Blind?

 No, June bugs are not blind.
-They are just very bad at flying and that makes them appear clumsy and uncoordinated.
+They are very bad at flying, making them appear clumsy and uncoordinated.

-This method of flying is called “snap-winging” and it’s likely because of their elytra.
-When they do this, they actually use the hard forewings as a way to break out of their shell by giving themselves room to move around.
+This method of flying is called “snap-winging”, and it’s likely because of their elytra.
+When they do this, they use the hard forewings to break out of their shell by giving themselves room to move around.

-So basically June bugs are not very good at flying because of how awkward they are with moving their wings so instead they just snap their wings hoping to gain enough momentum to lift off the ground.
+So basically, June bugs are not very good at flying because of how awkward they are with moving their wings, so instead, they snap their wings, hoping to gain enough momentum to lift off the ground.

 Why Are June Bugs Attracted To Light?

-It’s a strange phenomenon because it is the first known instance of an insect being attracted to artificial lights on such a large scale as they all congregate around any source of light at night.
+It’s a strange phenomenon because it is the first known instance of an insect being attracted to artificial lights on such a large scale as they all congregate around any light source at night.

-What scientists think might be going on is that some June bugs mistake artificial lights for the moon and that they actually migrate towards them.
-If you think about it, it’s possible that they confuse artificial lights with the moon because of how bright some of these lights are compared to the Moon which can be so small and far away from Earth.
+What scientists think might be going on is that some June bugs mistake artificial lights for the moon and that they migrate towards them.
+If you think about it, they may confuse artificial lights with the moon because of how bright some lights are compared to the Moon, which can be so small and far away from Earth.

-So if this is all true then basically June bugs aren’t necessarily attracted to anything in particular but they are attracted to bright light sources.
+So if this is all true, then June bugs aren’t necessarily attracted to anything but to bright light sources.

 Why Are June Bugs So Noisy?

-It’s honestly not very well known why June bugs make noise.
-The fact is they do make a lot of noise in the summer when you’re trying to sleep at night.
+It’s honestly not very well-known why June bugs make noise.
+They make a lot of noise in the summer when you’re trying to sleep at night.

-What scientists think might be going on here is that there are two types of male June bugs, one that has a “song” and ones that don’t have songs.
+What scientists think might be going on here is that there are two types of male June bugs, one that has a “song” and one that doesn’t have songs.

-The ones with songs use their song to attract females and it turns out the noise is actually the result of them flexing a membrane in their abdomen called the tymbal which vibrates at high speeds.
+The ones with songs use their song to attract females, and it turns out the noise results from them flexing a membrane in their abdomen called the tymbal, which vibrates at high speeds.

-Here’s how it works: There is a muscle attaching two plates together, when these muscles contract it causes one plate to snap against the other making that noise.
+Here’s how it works: A muscle attaches two plates together.
+When these muscles contract, it causes one plate to snap against the other, making that noise.

-So basically June bugs are noisiest when they’re trying to attract a mate.
+So, June bugs are noisiest when trying to attract a mate.

 Do June Bugs Bite?

 No, June bugs will not bite you.
-They are harmless and pose no danger to humans and pets because their mouthparts are mad for only chewing plant material.
+They are harmless and pose no danger to humans and pets because their mouthparts are made for only chewing plant material.

-If one does land on you and you happen to feel a slight pinch it’s only because of their spins on their legs that help them grasp surfaces better.
+If one does land on you and you feel a slight pinch, it’s only because of the spins on their legs that help them grasp surfaces better.

 Where Do June Bugs Go During The Day?

-June bugs don’t really get up and go anywhere during the day.
-Sometimes you might catch one crawling on the ground but for the most part, they’re pretty stationary creatures that sleep under whatever shelter they can find during the day.
+June bugs don’t get up and go anywhere during the day.
+Sometimes you might catch one crawling on the ground, but for the most part, they’re pretty stationary creatures that sleep under whatever shelter they can find during the day.

 The June Bug Life Cycle